yasinak/AIBChallenge/README.md

 And we can add more designs features.

 Technically, for this project, a documentations of the architecture of the project is missing.
 Unit Test, UI Test is missing.

-## To Finish
-And to be honest, I spent a little more time than 4 hours...